Kristinita/KristinitaPelican/content/IT-articles/How-to-publish-your-package-to-PyPI-2018.md

 ```

 !!! note
-	Author of answer by link above doesn't add a line in answer:
+	Author of answer by link above doesn’t add a line in answer:

 	```python
 	from setuptools import setup